nkprasad12/morcus-net/README.md

 4. Run `npm run test` to verify that all tests still pass
 5. Run `npm run format` to run formatting
 6. Send a Pull Request to merge to `main`

+---

+**License Details**

+Work in this repository is provided under the terms of the `LICENSE` file in the root directory.
+Work in the `texts` and `libs` directories are provided under their original licenses.